Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Discussion

-If repeating FRBs were to arise from host galaxies that preferentially harbor SLSNe, their rates would be smaller $\sim 0.01\%$ of CCSNe \citep{Quimby2013}.
-Conversely, if these sources were associated with either ultra-stripped SNe or AICs, their rates should be somewhat higher $\sim 0.1-1\%$ of CCSNe \citep{Ruiter2009,Tauris2013}.
-Once the number density of repeating FRBs is well constrained from observations, it would facilitate the distinction between these possibilities.
-Future searches for radio counterparts of pulsar-driven SN candidates, including SLSNe, should give us crucial information on their relationship with FRBs.
-This is especially true for luminous transients with rapid rotation $P_i \sim 1-30\,{\rm ms}$, that are powered by the spin-down luminosity of the NS rather than its magnetic energy.
-Such nebular emission would be non-thermal, and therefore, easily distinguishable from Galactic thermal sources.
+If repeating FRBs arise from host galaxies that preferentially harbor SLSNe, their rates would be low ($\sim 0.01\%$ of CCSNe, \citealt{Quimby2013}).
+Conversely, if these were associated with USSN or AICs, rates might be higher ($\sim 0.1-1\%$ of CCSNe, \citealt{Ruiter2009,Tauris2013}).
+Constraining the number density of repeating FRBs will help distinguish these possibilities.
+Future searches for radio counterparts of pulsar-driven SN candidates, including SLSNe, especially those powered by rapid NS rotation ($P_i \sim 1-30\,{\rm ms}$), will give crucial information on their relationship with FRBs.
+Such non-thermal nebular emission should be distinguishable from Galactic thermal sources.

-Recently, \citet{Xing2024} reported the detection of a GeV gamma-ray flare lasting $\sim 15\,{\rm sec}$ associated with the hyper-active repeating FRB 20240114A.
-Our MWN model naturally predicts the existence of such energetic gamma-ray flares in the forward shock region which can result from magnetic energy dissipation within the nebula (see also \citealt{Murase2016}).
-Furthermore, hard X-ray emission can also serve as another promising signal for the parameters that account for both SLSNe and FRBs~\citep{MP2014,Kashiyama2016}.
-A fraction of X-rays can be absorbed by SN ejecta to be re-emitted as thermal emission leading to an optical/UV transient on timescales of days.
-However, the optical depth of pairs in the nebula can suppress the thermalization efficiency of $L_{\rm sd}$.
-For the cases where nebular X-rays are sufficiently energetic to reionize the ejecta, non-thermal X-rays can escape the ejecta unattenuated with a peak luminosity and timescale that is similar to optical radiation.
+Recently,~\citet{Xing2024} reported a GeV gamma-ray flare associated with the hyper-active repeating FRB 20240114A.
+While our MWN model allows for such emission in the forward shock region~\citep{Murase2016}, reproducing the observed gamma-ray flux requires more efficient magnetic energy dissipation than assumed here.
+Furthermore, hard X-ray emission can also serve as another promising signal for parameters accounting for both SLSNe and FRBs~\citep{MP2014,Kashiyama2016}.
+While some X-rays might be reprocessed by SN ejecta into thermal optical/UV transient lasting over days, the optical depth of pairs in the nebula could suppress thermalization.
+If nebular X-rays are energetic enough to reionize the ejecta, non-thermal X-rays could escape unattenuated with a peak luminosity and timescale similar to optical radiation.